boazbk/crypto/lec_14_zero_knowledge.md

 Here is how we formally define this:

+> # {.definition title="Zero knowledge proofs" #zkpdef}
-__Definition:__ A proof system $(P,V)$ for $L$ is _zero knowledge_ if for every efficient verifier strategy $V^*$ there exists an efficient probabilistic algorithm  $S^*$ (known as the _simulator_) such that for every $x\in L$, the following random variables are computationally indistinguishable:
+A proof system $(P,V)$ for $f$ is _zero knowledge_ if for every efficient verifier strategy $V^*$ there exists an efficient probabilistic algorithm  $S^*$ (known as the _simulator_) such that for every $x$ s.t. $f(x)=1$, the following random variables are computationally indistinguishable:
+>
 * The output of $V^*$ after interacting with $P$ on input $x$.
+>
 * The output of $S^*$ on input $x$.

 That is, we can show the verifier does not gain anything from the interaction, because no matter what algorithm $V^*$ he uses, whatever he learned as a result of interacting with the prover, he could have just as equally learned by simply running the standalone algorithm $S^*$ on the same input.

+> # {.remark title="The simulation paradigm" #simulationrem}
->**The simulation paradigm:** The natural way to define security is to say that a system is secure if some "laundry list" of bad outcomes X,Y,Z can't happen.
+The natural way to define security is to say that a system is secure if some "laundry list" of bad outcomes X,Y,Z can't happen.
 The definition of zero knowledge is different.
 Rather than giving a list of the events that are _not allowed_ to occur, it gives a maximalist _simulation_ condition.
 That is, at its heart the definition of zero knowledge says the following: clearly, we cannot prevent the verifier from running an efficient algorithm $S^*$ on the public input, but we want to ensure that this is the most he can learn from the interaction.
 This _simulation paradigm_ has become the standard way to define security of a great many cryptographic applications.
 That is, we bound what an adversary Eve can learn by postulating some hypothetical adversary Lilith that is under much harsher conditions (e.g., does not get to interact with the prover) and ensuring that Eve cannot learn anything that Lilith couldn't have learned either.
 This has an advantage of being the most conservative definition possible, and also phrasing security in _positive_ terms- there exists a simulation - as opposed to the typical _negative_ terms - events X,Y,Z can't happen.
 Since it's often easier for us to think of positive terms, paradoxically sometimes this stronger security condition is easier to prove.
 Zero knowledge is in some sense the simplest setting of the simulation paradigm and we'll see it time and again in dealing with more advanced notions.

 The definition of zero knowledge is confusing since intuitively one thing that if the verifier gained confidence that the statement is true than surely he must have learned _something_.
 This is another one of those cases where cryptography is counterintuitive.
 To understand it better, it is worthwhile to see the formal proof that the protocol above for quadratic residousity is zero knowledge:

+> # {.theorem title="Zero knowledge for quadratic residuosity" #zkqrthm}
-__Theorem:__ Protocol ZK-QR above is a zero knowledge protocol.
+Protocol ZK-QR above is a zero knowledge protocol.

+> # {.proof data-ref="zkqrthm"}
-__Proof:__ Let $V^*$ be an arbitrary efficient strategy for Bob.
+Let $V^*$ be an arbitrary efficient strategy for Bob.
 Since Bob only sends a single bit, we can think of this strategy as composed of two functions:
+>
 * $V_1(x,m,x')$ outputs the bit $b$ that Bob chooses on input $x,m$ and after Alice's first message is $x'$.
+>
 * $V_2(x,m,x',s'')$ is whatevery Bob outputs after seeing Alice's response $s''$ to the bit $b$.
+>
 Both $V_1$ and $V_2$ are efficiently computable.
 We now need to come up with an efficient simulator $S^*$ that is a standalone algorithm that on input $x,m$ will
 output a distribution indistinguishable from the output $V^*$.
 The simulator $S^*$ will work as follows:
+>
 1. Pick $b'\leftarrow_R\{0,1\}$.
+>
 2. Pick $s''$ at random in $\Z^*_m$.
 If $b=0$ then let $x'={s''}^2 \pmod{m}$.
 Otherwise output $x'=x{s''}^2 \pmod{m}$.
+>
 3. Let $b=V_1(x,m,x')$.
 If $b \neq b'$ then go back to step 1.
+>
 4. Output $V_2(x,m,x',s'')$.
+>
 The correctness of the simulator follows from the following claims (all of which assume that $x$ is actually a quadratic residue, since otherwise we don't need to make any guarantees and in any case Alice's behaviour is not well defined):
+>
 __Claim 1:__ The distribution of $x'$ computed by $S^*$ is identical to the distribution of $x'$ chosen by Alice.
+>
 __Claim 2:__ With probability at least $1/2$, $b'=b$.
+>
 __Claim 3:__ Conditioned on $b=b'$ and the value $x'$ computed in step 2, the value $s''$ computed by $S^*$ is identical to the value that Alice sends when her first message is $X'$ and Bob's response is $b$.
+>

-Together these two claims imply that in expectation $S^*$ only invokes $V_1$ and $V_2$ a constant number of times (since every time it goes back to step 1 with probability at most $1/2$).
+Together these three  claims imply that in expectation $S^*$ only invokes $V_1$ and $V_2$ a constant number of times (since every time it goes back to step 1 with probability at most $1/2$).
 They also imply that the output of $S^*$ is in fact identical to the output of $V^*$ in a true interaction with Alice.
 Thus, we only need to prove the claims, which is actually quite easy:
+>
 __Proof of Claim 1:__ In both cases, $x'$ is a random quadratic residue.
 QED
+>
 __Proof of Claim 2:__ This is a corollary of Claim 1; since the distribution of $x'$ is identical to the distribution chosen by Alice, in particular $x'$ gives out no information about the choice of $b'$.
 QED
+>
 __Proof of Claim 3:__ This follows from a direct calculation.
 The value $s''$ sent by Alice is a square root of $x'$ if $b=0$ and of $x'x^{-1}$ if $x=1$.
 But this is identical to what happens for $S^*$ if $b=b'$.
 QED
+>
 Together these complete the proof of the theorem.

+[zkqrthm](){.ref} is interesting but not yet good enough to guarantee security in practice.
-This is not enough since the protocol that we really need to show is zero knowledge is the one where we repeat this procedure $n$ times.
+After all, the protocol that we really need to show is zero knowledge is the one where we repeat this procedure $n$ times.
 This is a general theorem that if a protocol is zero knowledge then repeating it polynomially many times one after the other (so called "sequential repetition") preserves zero knowledge.
 You can think of this as cryptography's version of the equality "$0+0=0$", but as usual, intuitive things are not always correct and so this theorem does require (a not super trivial) proof.